robotastic/trunk-recorder/README.md

    - **recordUnknown** - record talkgroups if they are not listed in the Talkgroups File.
 The options are *true* and *false* (without quotes).
 The default is *true*.
    - **shortName** - this is a nickname for the system.
 It is used to help name and organize the recordings from this system.
 It should be 4-6 letters with no spaces.
    - **uploadScript** - this script is called after each recording has finished.
 Checkout *encode-upload.sh.sample* as an example.
 The script should be located in the same directory as the trunk-recorder executable.
+   - **unitScript** - this script is called when radio join or leave a system.
+Checkout *unit-script.sh* in the example direcotry.
+The script should be located in the same directory as the trunk-recorder executable.
+The script will be passed 4 parameters: System ShortName, Radio ID, Action, and Talkgroup.
    - **apiKey** - *(Optional, only if uploadServer set)* System-specific API key for uploading calls to OpenMHz.com.
 See the Config tab for your system in OpenMHz to find what the value should be.
    - **broadcastifyApiKey** - *(Optional)* System-specific API key for Broadcastify Calls
    - **broadcastifySystemId** - *(Optional)* System ID for Broadcastify Calls (this is an integer, and different from the RadioReference system ID)